The replacement of paid-up whole life

 securities laws, given their underlying holdings in securities.

-Unfortunately, many seniors have been talked into replacing
+Unfortunately, many seniors have been talked

 paid-up, guaranteed whole life insurance policies, with considerable cash value,